Mapaor/typst-nextjs/public/typst-examples/mitex/main.typ

 #import "@preview/mitex:0.2.6": *

+= Intro
-// Packages from the Typst Universe like Mitex are not in separate files.
-They come bundled with the compiler, but we need to import them to tell the compiler to use/load them.
-This is for better performance, the compiler only uses the plugins/packages we tell it to import (use).
+Packages from the Typst Universe like Mitex are not in separate files.
+They come bundled with the compiler, but we need to import them.

+This package called Mitex is super useful for using LaTeX code inside a Typst document.

+= Mitex  example

 #assert.eq(mitex-convert("\alpha x"), "alpha  x ")